-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+LBC EXPRESS HOLDINGS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-1. Corporate Information

-LBC Express Holdings, Inc. (referred to as the "Parent Company" or "LBCH"), formerly Federal Resources Investment Group Inc. (FED), was registered with the Securities and Exchange Commission (SEC) on July 12, 1993 with a corporate life of 50 years.

-The ultimate parent of the Parent Company is LBC Development Corporation (LBCDC).
-The Araneta Family is the ultimate beneficial owner of the Parent Company.

-The Parent Company undertook an Initial Public Offering and on December 21, 2001, LBCH's shares were listed on the Philippine Stock Exchange (PSE).

-The Parent Company invests, purchases or disposes real and personal property of every kind and description, including shares of stock, bonds, debentures, notes, evidences of indebtedness, and other securities or obligations of any corporation, association, domestic and foreign.

-The Parent Company is a public holding company with investments in businesses of messengerial either by sea, air or land of letters, parcels, cargoes, wares, and merchandise; acceptance and remittance of money, bills payment and the like; and performance of other allied general services from one place of destination to another within and outside of the Philippines.
+1. Corporate Information LBC Express Holdings, Inc. (referred to as the "Pare Resources Investment Group Inc. (FED), was registe Commission (SEC) on July 12, 1993 with a corporate The ultimate parent of the Parent Company is LBC D Family is the ultimate beneficial owner of the Parent The Parent Company undertook an Initial Public Offe were listed on the Philippine Stock Exchange (PSE).
+The Parent Company invests, purchases or disposes r description, including shares of stock, bonds, debentu securities or obligations of any corporation, association The Parent Company is a public holding company w nolding company with investments in businesses of messengerial either by sea, air or land of letters, parcels, cargoes, wares, and merchandise; acceptance and remittance of money, bills payment and the like; and performance of other allied general services from one place of destination to another within and outside of the Philippines.